 How Long Should I Bake It For?

-If you are using a smaller but deeper, or bigger loaf pan, simply add on the bake time with 3 mins increments till there are no wet crumbs clinging onto the cake tester or skewer.
+If you are using a smaller but deeper, or bigger loaf pan, if cake is not fully baked, simply add on the bake time with 3 mins increments till there are no wet crumbs clinging onto the cake tester or skewer.